 In the summer of 2013, Katina Clark began feeling numbness in her legs.
 After visiting a doctor, she learned she was suffering from Guillain-Barré syndrome (GBS), a rare disorder that attacks the nervous system.
 The disease causes muscle weakness, making it difficult to breathe, and those who suffer from it often need the help of a ventilator.
 With proper medical care, most people who suffer from GBS make a full recovery.

-Katina was worked at Medical Center Arlington (MCA) as a surgical technician.
+Katina had worked at Medical Center Arlington (MCA) as a surgical technician.
 After being diagnosed, she was admitted to MCA for treatment.
 Jennifer Burris, Katina’s doctor, made a small incision in her neck and inserted a tracheostomy tube, which was intended to allow her to breathe while the illness ran its course.

 SOMETHING’S NOT RIGHT